 California Adventure Itinerary

-Immerse yourself in the wildness of the most untouched stretch of beach in the country.
-Journey for four days among black sand and pebbly beaches and hop over barnacled boulders.
-Learn how to read a tide table, with steep cliffs on one side, and the vast expanse of the Pacific on the other.
-Some days may have bluebird skies, while on others you’ll drift in and out of mystical fog.
-This is one magical hike you and your friends will never, ever forget.
+We’ll immerse ourselves in the wildness of the most untouched stretch of beach in the country in the King Range National Conservation Area.
+Journey for four days along volcanic black sand beaches, hopping over barnacled boulders and peering into tide pools for sea urchins and sea stars.
+Learn how to read a tide table, with the towering King Range peaks soaring up to 4,000 feet on one side, and the vast expanse of the Pacific on the other.
+You’ll likely see otters playfully scampering around, with harbor seals and sea lions laying lazily among the boulders.
+This is one hike you and your friends will never forget.

 No matter your skill level, all students love to ride the trails around Lake Siskiyou.
 Nestled at the foot of 14,179-foot Mt.
 Shasta, you can choose to bomb the downhills or take a mellower approach on more beginner-friendly tracks as you alternately wind through thickly forested areas and wide-open trails.